 - 12 weeks’ notice if you’ve been employed for 12 years or more.

-2. A redundancy payment– you might have a contractual entitlement to a redundancy payment, but even if you don’t, if you are an employee with more than two years’ continuous service, you will be entitled to the statutory minimum redundancy payment.
+- A redundancy payment– you might have a contractual entitlement to a redundancy payment, but even if you don’t, if you are an employee with more than two years’ continuous service, you will be entitled to the statutory minimum redundancy payment.
 This is based on your age, salary and length of service, but it isn’t very much.
-For example, a 35 year-old with two years’ service who earns £500 a week would be entitled to £900, because there is a current cap of £450.Here’s how it’s worked out:
+For example, a 35 year-old with two years’ service who earns £600 a week who is made redundant between 5 April 2021 and 4 April 2022 would be entitled to £1,088, because there is a current cap of £544 (which is usually reviewed and increased each year).Here’s how it’s worked out:

 - 0.5 week’s pay for each full year of service under the age of 22